aganirabx/Spotify-Data-Project/README.md

 StreamingHistory_music_1.json
 track_search_responses.json

-**These files contain my private data so I have kept these files private for the sake of presenting the project on github.**
+**These files contain my private data so I have kept these files private for the sake of presenting the project on GitHub.**

 I am the only one who maintains this project and adds to it